 I’d like it if we all started beeping, buzzing, strobing and flashing.

-That’s because we’d all be using Canadian tech devices developed to reduce exposures, maintain distances, prevent contagion and help document other crucial activities that can prevent the spread of the coronavirus and stop those ever-increasing COVID-19 case numbers.
-Those new devices use visual and audible warnings to alert us to danger.
+That would show that we’re all be using Canadian tech devices developed to reduce exposures, maintain distances, prevent contagion and help document other crucial activities that can prevent the spread of the coronavirus and stop our ever-increasing COVID-19 case numbers.
+Those new devices use visual and audible warnings to alert us to coronavirus danger.

 Yesterday’s declaration of a second provincial emergency in Ontario (along with many similar efforts across Canada and around the world) comes with a long list of new public health recommendations, as well as legislated definitions of accepted activities and strong penalties for those who do not follow the rules.

 But there’s no direct mention of how some interesting Canadian tech devices could help us in our battle with the pandemic.

 Well before this deadly second wave washed over us, a Canadian company called Facedrive was shipping its Bluetooth-enabled wearable devices to businesses in different industry sectors so that employers there could more safely manage the return-to-work process for their employees.